KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-01-04-adversarial-mirage.md

 # The Adversarial Mirage: Reframing the "Poetic Jailbreak"

-> *"That which cannot be filtered without losing function is not vulnerability—it is truth."*
+> *"That which cannot be filtered without losing function is not vulnerability—it is veracity."*
 > — Structural Principle, Zenetist Canon

 ---